Piper Aerostar: Operational history

 The Aerostar has a history of problems with the clamshell-style entry door, which is located directly in front of the left-hand propeller, making it critical for the door to be secured before takeoff.
 A number of accidents have resulted from the upper half of the door coming open in flight and in some cases separating from the aircraft.
-Although it was not conclusively listed as causal, an unsecured upper door is widely thought to have contributed to a 1988 crash that killed pilot and auto racing driver Al Holbert.
+Although it was not conclusively listed as causal, an unsecured upper door is widely thought to have contributed to a 1988 crash that killed the auto racing driver Al Holbert, who was piloting the aircraft.
 That year, the FAA issued an AD requiring inspection of the door rigging, a placard explaining proper door operation, and a dedicated door-ajar warning light.
 In addition, the FAA has issued warnings regarding an aftermarket door strut which required an installation procedure that may damage a door gusset; the gusset may break in flight and cause the door seal to fail, potentially causing uncontrolled decompression in pressurized versions of the Aerostar.

 Although nominally a six-seat aircraft, owners often remove center-row seats because most Aerostars have inadequate payload to simultaneously carry six people, their baggage, and a large fuel load, and removing the seats improves access and legroom in the third-row seats, which are quieter than the other seating positions and are therefore preferred by many passengers.

 The Aerostar has a reputation for high maintenance requirements and servicing costs due to a cooling system design that is intolerant of poor maintenance, a lack of working space around various aircraft systems, and a turbo system that is sensitive to exhaust system problems.

-The Aerostar type certificate and manufacturing documentation were sold in 1991 to former Ted Smith Aerostar employees Jim Christy and Steve Speer, who operate Aerostar Aircraft Corporation (originally Machen Incorporated), providing maintenance and support for the aircraft and continued research and development.
+The Aerostar type certificate and manufacturing documentation were sold in 1991 to Jim Christy and Steve Speer, former Ted Smith Aerostar employees who operate Aerostar Aircraft Corporation (originally Machen Incorporated), providing maintenance and support for the aircraft and continued research and development.
 In 2006, Speer restarted design studies for a jet-powered Aerostar, and in 2010, Aerostar Aircraft first flew the Aerostar Jet, a 601P refitted with a pair of wing-mounted 1,460 lbf Pratt & Whitney CW615F engines, providing an estimated maximum cruise speed of 355 kn.
 In 2014, Aerostar Aircraft said it was investigating production of the aircraft.